KraftLauncher/kraft-launcher/README.md

 An unofficial, open-source launcher for [Minecraft Java](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc) that provides profile isolation, seamless profile sharing with other players, and installing mods with ease.

-> [!NOTE]
+> [!WARNING]
 > This project is in its early stages and not yet ready for general use.
-For updates and progress, see [#1](https://github.com/KraftLauncher/kraft-launcher/issues/1).
+For updates and progress, see [#1 Kraft Launcher progress](https://github.com/KraftLauncher/kraft-launcher/issues/1). **Breaking changes** are likely to be introduced at this point, which means your data will be lost once the launcher is released.

 **Kraft Launcher is not affiliated with [Mojang](https://mojang.com/), [Microsoft](https://www.microsoft.com/), or any of their